rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ** - Consumers received the launching of the Ipad2 with open arms and excitement

 - **Product Reviews Mostly Good!
-** - Product reviews mostly good with a few areas we can take back to R&D for review, especially in regards to the iPhone battery.
+** - Product reviews mostly good with a few areas we can take back to R&D for review, especially in regard to the iPhone battery.

 ## Next Steps